Who are we?

 - Integration plans and support

-If you feel your child would benefit from a Tailor-Made Programme, please contact your child’s school or SEND Officer.
+If you feel your child would benefit from a Tailor-Made Programme, please contact your child's school to speak to their teacher or SENCO.